 Enter the account password for the email provider.

 Enter the outgoing port number for you email provider.
 The normal ports for outgoing SMTP email are 25 (non-encrypted) or 465 (SSL) and 587 (TSL).

 Many email providers require encryption.
 If you are unsure contact your provider to confirm their requirements.
-My provider is NO-IP so simply entering SMTP in the encryption field is sufficient.
-My prior email provider did not require an encryption method.
+My provider is NO-IP and I did not need to enter any encryption.
+My prior email provider did not require encryption method either.
 There are other options such as SSL, TLS and STARTTLS.
 The two biggest issues setting up emails are encryption settings and hosts that block ports.

 Using email in TNG is fairly straight forward provided the port and encryption methods are correct and there are no server issues.
 Run phpinfo.php to ensure mailparse is enabled.
 If you do not have this file you can create one using Komodo IDE or NotePad++.
 Do not use a wordprocessor program or notepad or any editor that adds a BOM (Byte Order Mark) in the file.
 Add the code below in your phpinfo.php file and place on your website.

-Launch the file in a browser and scroll down to make sure mailparse is enabled.
+Launch phpinfo.php in your browser and scroll down to make sure mailparse is enabled.

 Code: Select all

 While you're there you can also see other SMTP settings, which you should not need to change.

 To check PHP on a Synology device login to DSM and open Web Station and select PHP Settings.
 Select the version of PHP and then select edit.Scroll down and make sure mailparse is checked as shown below.